On the Theoretical Limitations of Embedding-based Link Prediction: Experiments

-\paragraph{Metrics} As usual~\citep{nickel_review_2015,ruffinelli_you_2020,ali_bringing_2022}, we assess the models for predicting object queries $(s,r,?)$ and subject queries $(?,r,o)$ using filtered mean reciprocal rank (MRR) (see Appendix \ref{app:metrics}).
-We measure the distributional fidelity of the models using the Negative Log Likelihood (NLL) of the model predictions on the test set.
-Whereas previous work~\citep{loconte_how_2023} directly reports the NLL, we introduce a \emph{filtered NLL} metric which more accurately reflects the predictive performance of a model for KGC.
-When evaluating the NLL on the test set, given a $(s,r,?)$ query, we zero out the probabilities of ground truth objects for that query seen during training, renormalising the probabilities of the model predictions.
+\paragraph{Metrics} As usual~\citep{nickel_review_2015,ruffinelli_you_2020,ali_bringing_2022}, we assess performance on object queries $(s,r,?)$ and subject queries $(?,r,o)$ using filtered mean reciprocal rank (MRR) (see Appendix \ref{app:metrics}).
+We measure distributional fidelity using the negative log likelihood (NLL) of the model predictions on the test set.
+Whereas previous work~\citep{loconte_how_2023} directly reports the NLL, we introduce a \emph{filtered NLL} metric that more accurately reflects the predictive performance of a model for link prediction. \EK{This prevents penalising models that assign low total probability mass outside training triples.
+See Appendix \ref{app:metrics} for more details.} \EKRem{When evaluating the NLL on the test set, given a $(s,r,?)$ query, we zero out the probabilities of ground-truth objects for that query seen during training, renormalising the probabilities of the model predictions.
 Formally, given a model prediction $P(o|s,r)$, we define the filtered test probability as

-Because in KGC training and test sets are disjoint, the filtered NLL prevents the penalisation of trained models that leave less probability mass for test triples, but that are capable of distinguishing test triples from truly negative triples.
-This is discussed in detail in Appendix \ref{app:metrics}.
+\EKcom{Could be removed for space} The filtered NLL prevents penalising trained models that assign low total probability mass outside training triples, but are capable of distinguishing test triples from truly negative triples.
+This is discussed in detail in Appendix \ref{app:metrics}.}